Saturday, December 28, 2024

 About throwing Mark's shit away.

-I had pulled all of them out of the master closet a couple years ago and put them in the garage.
-No more ham shack!
-Then from the attic I pulled all of the empty boxes they came in.
-That's where I stalled.
-I was this close to taking them all to the recycle center when Grayson said, lets sell them I'll help you.
-But after a month's time, we both realized we were in over our heads, neither of us knowing anything about how to deal with them.
-So in a fit of "ohmyGodIcan'tstandthisanymore", I pushed all of it to one side of the garage while I worked on another project. (as it turns out, purging more stuff from the garage that I don't want) Then I calmly pulled the recycle bin around to the garage and loaded up all of the manuals and cardboard boxes.
+I had pulled all of them out of the master closet and was this close to taking them all to the recycle center when Grayson said, lets sell them I'll help you.
+But after a month's time, we both realized we were in over our heads.
+So in a fit of "myGodIcan'tstandthisanymore", I pushed all of it to one side of the garage while I worked on another project.
+Then I calmly pulled the recycle bin around to the garage and loaded up all of the manuals and cardboard boxes Mark had saved.
 I shoved the radios, and a very old chainsaw and drill, into the back of the truck and made an appointment at the recycle center to drop them all off.
+I felt a twinge of guilt, then I remembered:

 Mark is not his stuff.
 Mark neither cares about nor needs ham radios in heaven.
-Mark would understand the burden that was placed on me.
-Mark would want me not to be unhappy in my home and grieve forever.
+Mark would understand the burden of this stuff and would want me not to be unhappy in my home.
+Then I let them go.

 P.S.
 Someday I will tell the story of how we struck a deal involving ham radios with Mark going to the dentist...